JPRodrigues-gh/netflix_rotten_tomatoes/README.md

 * The gsheet will contain 2 sheets, "Statistics" and "User Requested Data"
 * The application will then populate the "Statistics" sheet with data relating to the first filter criteria:
   * Title, Genre, Series or Movie, Director, Actors
+  * Below the headings there will be a count of the unique rows for the respective column
-  * The above pertain to columns of the gsheet containing the subset of data "Netflix Rotten Tomatoes"
+  * Data relating to the columns above will be drawn and manipulated from the gsheet containing the subset of data "Netflix Rotten Tomatoes"
 * The user is then prompt for the first search criteria:
   * Title, Genre, Series or Movie, Director, Actors
 * The next user prompt is for specific data